Rough Transformers: Lightweight and Continuous Time Series Modelling through Signature Patching: Ablation Studies

 \subsection{Global and Local Signature Components}

 In this section, we ablate the use of the multi-view signature transform over both global and local transformations of the input signal.
-The results are shown in Figure \ref{fig:abl sin} for the sinusoidal datasets and Table \ref{table:ablation} for the remaining datasets.
-In most cases, the use of local and global components enhances the performance of \texttt{RFormer}.
+The results for the sinusoidal datasets are shown in Figure \ref{fig:abl sin}.
+In most cases, the use of both local and global components improves the performance of \texttt{RFormer}.
 This choice, however, can be seen as a hyperparameter and will be dataset-dependent.